Employer Insights

 Protections from Employer Retaliation

-Individuals who have made a complaint about sexual harassment are protected by law from retaliation.
+Individuals that have made a complaint about sexual harassment are protected by law from retaliation.
 Retaliation may occur in the form of an employee's terms and conditions of work being unfavorably changed as a result of the employee reporting or cooperating with an investigation, complaint, or lawsuit.

 If you have been retaliated against, a separate claim can be filed in addition to any sexual harassment claim.